anur0n/academic-personal-webpage-kickstart/content/project/apparel_search_app/index.md

   # focal_point: Smart
 ---

 With instant, easy and 24/7 accessibility to internet people are becoming more and more dependent on the e-commerce.
 E-commerce is on the rise and growing very fast.
 With this application, people can browse through various lifestyle products easily.
-Also this app will provide opportunity to search for similar products based on photos, which will be very convenient.
-Say if one likes one product somewhere, s/he can take a photo and search for similar products in this store.
+There will also be an option for image search which will be very convenient.
+User can type in something and app will show related images.

 ### Features:
 - Search for a product with text query like ‘Blue check casual shirt for men’
 - Based on the query it will show list of items that matches
 - It will classify a product’s category based on short description
-- It will provide search features with image, where user will put an image and it will show related products.
+- It will provide search features for image.

 [Download Proposal doc](https://docs.google.com/document/d/1ZVAFFHlCBG1l4Wd82mfjS3JDPAvexHeDbZjU5qMNQEw/edit?usp=sharing).